Manso002/Raw-to-MAGs/1 Filtering and assembly.md

 Another important option is -k flag with which we can define the kmer length to use in the assembly.
 If we do not provide a list of kmers, the program will select automatically three of them based on average reads length and perfoms a combined assembly.
 Nowadays, with this modern assembler it is better to allow the program to choose the best kmers, but at the beginning of the genomic era researches had to choose them by making multiple assemblies.
 As a general rule, kmers have to be smaller than average read length and must be odd and less than 128 (althougth other assemblers can use longer kmer sizes).

-Awkwardly, while SPAdes accepts multiple input libreries in a single assembly, this behaviour does not work with the --meta flag enabled, which would be the desire flag to use in our samples.
-Sadly, our working station can't handle the assembly of our samples because of how big our fasta files are (nearly 300 gb in total, decompressed). **This is why we are going to assemble each sample sepparetly with the --careful flag**.
+Awkwardly, while SPAdes accepts multiple input libreries in a single assembly, this behaviour does not work with the --meta flag enabled, which would be the desire flag to use in our samples. **This is why we are going to assemble each sample sepparetly with the --careful flag**.
 We also could use --isolate flag, but literature shows that --careful flag gives better results.

 If we wanted to use --meta flag, we would need to concatenate R1 files and R2 files separetly.